kaitlyndickinson/AI-Data-Analytics/README.md

 ### Features
 - Upload and delete datasets.
-- Automatically parse, determine data types for columns, determine column names, determine table name, and store data in a SQLite database.
+- Automatically parse, determine data types for columns, determine column names, and store data in a SQLite database.
 - Navigate across multiple chat threads.
 - Easy access "View Data" button so you don't need to go back to the original copy.